julieqiu/exp/librarian/README.md

 # Librarian

-Librarian manages the lifecycle of client libraries and release libraries, from code generation to version tagging.
+Librarian manages the lifecycle of client libraries and other release artifacts, from code generation to version tagging.

 ## Getting Started